SuperFlyz81/udacity-nd0011-005-capstone-travel-app/README.md

         ```
         npm run dev
         ```
-      * The development site is then accessible at http://localhost:8080 (a browser window with this URL should automatically be opened by the Webpack dev server when you run the "npm run build-dev" command above).
+      * The development site is then accessible at http://localhost:8080 (a browser window with this URL should automatically be opened by the Webpack dev server when you run the "npm run dev" command above).
-* **Sentiment Analysis**
+* **Web app usage**
-  * You can now enter a URL on the Sentiment Analyser page and click the "Analyse" button to evaluate the sentiment of any article on the web.
+  * You can now enter a destination name and arrival date (within 7 days from today's date) in the travel planner web app and click the Submit button.
+You will then be presented with a picture of your destination, as well the current weather and the forecasted weather on arrival at your destination.

+  * Please note that the Pixabay free image library might not contain images for more obscure locations, in which case you will not be presented with a picture for your destination.

 [(Back to top)](#table-of-contents)

 ## Testing
 Code testing is provided by the Jest JavaScript testing framework (https://jestjs.io).
 The Jest testing specification files can be found in the "\_\_test\_\_" subfolder in the root folder of the project.
-To test the various client-side JavaScript functions in this project, execute the Jest tests by running the following command in the Visual Studio Code terminal, macOS/Unix terminal, or Windows command line:
+To test the various server-side and client-side JavaScript functions in this project, execute the Jest tests by running the following command in the Visual Studio Code terminal, macOS/Unix terminal, or Windows command line:
 ```
 npm run test
 ```
+Please note the following regarding the Jest tests for this project:
+* Server-side Jest tests will only complete successfully if the Express web server is not already running.
+To stop the Express web server hit Ctrl+C in the terminal window where the Express web server is running (i.e., in the terminal window where you originally ran "npm start").
+* You might receive a warning after the server-side Jest tests have completed stating that: *"A worker process has failed to exit gracefully and has been force exited.
+This is likely caused by tests leaking due to improper teardown.
+Try running with --detectOpenHandles to find leaks.
+Active timers can also cause this, ensure that .unref() was called on them."*
+  * This is to be expected due to the way we are testing our server-side code/Express routing.
+We are instructing Jest to fire up an entire Express web server instance and then perform its server-side tests.
+And Jest then forcibly closes that web server instance after it has completed all its tests, hence the warning message above.
+So, in summary, you can ignore this warning when running the Jest tests for this project.

 ## Browser compatibility
 This web app was tested and should work fine with the following web browsers: